Therapy For Women & Non-Binary Folk in California

 The Professional

 You’re a go-getter.
 You work long hours and are passionate about your career.
-You’ve designed your life around becoming the independent, successful person your younger self always wanted to be.
+You’ve designed your life around becoming the independent, successful person your younger self always wanted to be (or maybe your parents!).
 You’re climbing the professional ladder, breaking ceilings and always striving for more.
 But sometimes all this hard work leaves you feeling depressed and stressed, and lately you’ve felt completed burned out.
 Sometimes you work well past 5 o’clock, you often put your self-care on the back-burner, and who knows when the last time you had a vacation was.
 You notice your performance is starting to slip and more often than not you’re watching the clock to see when the day will be over.
-You know this isn’t the professional you want to be.
+You know this isn’t the professional you want to be and you don’t feel true to yourself going on like this.
 You know you need help, but are overwhelmed thinking of where to start.
-You’ve come to the right place.

 The Creative

 You strive to build a world for yourself filled with inspiration and creativity.
 Whether you’re an artisan, an influencer, a content creator, or a podcaster, you pour your heart into your craft.
 Your days are long, and more often than not, the line between work and play is blurred.
 When it comes to your craft, you are your biggest tool.
 That’s why it is so important for you to keep yourself well in all aspects of your life.
-When you’re feeling anxious or depressed, this can often spread into your artistic life and cause procrastination, stagnation, and low self-worth.
+When you’re feeling anxious or depressed, this can often spread into your artistic life and cause procrastination, stagnation, and low self-worth (perhaps this was a message passed down to you by your parents?).
 Through the therapeutic process, you can learn valuable self care tools to help you continue to feel and create your best.
-You wouldn’t let your paint brush or camera sit broken , so why should you let your mental health do the same?
-Get started today.
+You wouldn’t let your paint brush or camera sit broken, so why should you let your mental health do the same?

 The Lover